 I was actually trying to find someone to be my accountability partner when a friend of mine suggested that a mutual acquaintance was also looking for someone.
 We just scheduled a time to talk on the phone via Facebook messages, and we both conducted what you might call an “interview” of the other person.

 Now it might seem strange that I said we initially sent messages back and forth through Facebook.
 But the truth of the matter is that is the only way we had connected up until that point.
 I knew what type of business she was in, and she knew the same basic information about me; that’s all.
 Our mutual friend was also someone whom we both met initially on Facebook.
 (Recognize the theme here?
 Facebook.)

 The Power of Facebook

-Before I move on, I want to take just a minute to talk about building relationships on Facebook since that was the actually how I found my first accountability partner.
-It is also how I originally met the two that I have now.
+Before I move on, I want to take just a minute to talk about building relationships on Facebook since that was actually how I found my first accountability partner.
+It is also how I originally met the current one.

 When I was just diving into this whole social media experience some years ago, several people sought me out and scheduled a time to talk on the phone.
 Over time, this led to what has become real friendships and strong business connections.
 We have done guest posts on each other’s blogs, video interviews, podcasts, co-hosted live events, and found all sorts of other ways to connect and build our businesses.

 My Accountability Partners and Why Our Relationship Works

 She also had another business not related to real estate that was about building passive streams of income not from real estate.
 Both businesses have the ability to generate passive income.
 We are also both building online businesses too which will generate … passive income.
 Can you begin to see how beneficial it is that we are both alike in some respects and different in other ways?